 Power BI Vs Tableau: Difference and Comparison

 Power BI is a business analytics service provided by Microsoft that can analyze and visualize data, extract insights, and share it across various departments within your organization.
-While Tableau is a powerful Business Intelligence tool that manages the data flow and turns data into actionable information.
-It can create a wide range of different visualization to present the data and showcase insights interactively.
+Tableau is a powerful Business Intelligence tool that manages the data flow and turns data into actionable information.
+It can create a wide range of different visualizations to present the data and showcase insights interactively.

 What is Power BI?